OCA/server-tools/module_analysis/README.rst

 * Go to 'Settings' / 'Technical' / 'Scheduled Actions'

-* Configure the action 'Update Module Analysis'.
-(By default, the analysis will be done nightly)
+* Configure the action 'Update Module Analysis' and activate it.
+(By default, the cron is unactive and no analysis is done)

 Adding Extra data